White voice: Occasions

 It had been practiced since ancient times among the rural population in Central and Eastern Europe.
 Loud and clear singing originates from practicing in the open air while working in the field.
 Loud singing also depends on singing with instrumental accompaniment.
 The singer's voice has to "strike" the music to be heard.
 Eastern researchers are also of the opinion that a long unison and loud, strong voice was believed to have magical powers in traditional cultures.

 The white voice has been used during such rites of passage as baptism, weddings, burials and annual rituals bound to rural year, khorovodes, in large gatherings and in small spaces.

-Best known contemporary bands that continue that style of singing (but are not based in villages and comprise rather typical modern city singers) are: Go_A, Drevo, and DakhaBrakha from Ukraine, The Bulgarian Voices Angelite, Svetlana Spajić from Serbia, Trys Keturiose from Lithuania that sing sutartinės, Południce from Poland, Narodnyj Prazdnik (Народний Праздник) from Russia and Guda from Belarus.
+Best known contemporary bands that continue that style of singing (but are not based in villages and comprise rather typical modern city singers) are: Go_A, Drevo, and DakhaBrakha from Ukraine; The Bulgarian Voices Angelite; Svetlana Spajić from Serbia; Trys Keturiose from Lithuania that sing sutartinės; Warsaw Village Band, Południce, and Tulia from Poland; Narodnyj Prazdnik (Народний Праздник) from Russia; and Guda from Belarus.

 Geography

-In Ukraine, Latvia, Lithuania, Belarus, Russia, Poland, Serbia, Croatia and Bulgaria white voice takes part in polyphonic singing.
-In Czechia, Slovakia and Poland they use voice monophony.
+In Belarus, Bulgaria, Croatia, Latvia, Lithuania, North Macedonia, Poland, Russia, Serbia, and Ukraine, white voice takes part in polyphonic singing.
+In Czechia, Poland, and Slovakia they use voice monophony.